apache/systemds/docs/dml-and-pydml-programming-guide.md

 In the above example, a 3x2 matrix of random doubles between 0 and 2 is created using the **`rand()`** function.
 Additional parameters can be passed to **`rand()`** to control sparsity and other matrix characteristics.

 Matrix A is passed to the `doSomething` function.
-A column of 1 values is appended to the matrix.
-A column consisting of the values `(0, 1, 2)` is appended to the matrix.
-Next, a column consisting of the maximum row values is appended to the matrix.
-A column consisting of the row sums is appended to the matrix, and this resulting matrix is returned to variable B. Matrix A is output to the `A.csv` file and matrix B is saved as the `B.csv` file.
+A column of 1 values is concatenated to the matrix.
+A column consisting of the values `(0, 1, 2)` is concatenated to the matrix.
+Next, a column consisting of the maximum row values is concatenated to the matrix.
+A column consisting of the row sums is concatenated to the matrix, and this resulting matrix is returned to variable B. Matrix A is output to the `A.csv` file and matrix B is saved as the `B.csv` file.